 Finally, click “Save.”

-Life Event Targeting Does Not Work for Every Ad Type
+Google Life Events Targeting Does Not Work for Every Ad Type

 That might change in the future, though.
 For now, if you want to reach people going through life changes in standard search, you’ll have to find keywords that they’re likely to use.